Diane Dammeyer Fellowship in Photographic Arts and Social Issues

 Because of the dynamic nature of the fellowship, a full-time commitment is required during the academic year (September to May).
 Fellowship hours will vary, as will the activities in which the fellow will be immersed.
 It is expected that the fellow will reside in Chicago during the term of the award.

-The deadline to apply is midnight (U.S. Central Standard Time) April 1, 2018.
+The deadline to apply is midnight (U.S. Central Time) April 1, 2019.
 Please review the application information posted below.
-For further information or questions, email email@example.com.
+Note that selected candidates will be required to interview during the afternoon of April 10, 2019, either in person or via video conference.
+For further information or questions, email firstname.lastname@example.org.

 The fellowship is supported by former Columbia student, Diane Dammeyer, whose experience as a photographer for Heartland Alliance inspired her to create both an undergraduate scholarship and a postgraduate fellowship in the hope that emerging artists would conceive of creative ways to use their skills to help a nonprofit organization better realize its goals.